Matamoros kidnapping could impact U.S. tourism in Juarez - NewsBreak

 “Two-thirds of the people in El Paso report crossing to the Mexican side within the past two years, and their number one motivation for crossing was in 20 percent of the cases for medical or dental services,” Heyman said.

-Heyman added that people may be more cautious but he does believe people will still cross for the border for medical purposes, a practice called “medical tourism.”
+Heyman added that people may be more cautious but he believes El Pasoans will still cross the border for medical purposes, a practice called “medical tourism.”

 “People cross because they don’t have insurance in the United States.
 People cross for medical care.
 People cross for medical care because they can’t afford co-pays.
 They can’t afford other sorts of procedures.
 They have a procedure they would like to have.
 They can’t afford it in the united states,” said Heyman.